RayGonzalez/OneLittleBDay/chapter1.md

 Word games are easy...unless they are in Spanish!

 *** =instructions
--  Take the ‘Entero’ word from the previous clue.
-Create a new word by adding one letter that, in one liddo dialect, is replaced by a ‘t’.
-Remove the last letter of that word and add a specific constant.
+-  Take the ‘Decapitado’ word from the previous clue.
+Add one letter to that word that, in one liddo dialect, is replaced by a ‘t’.
+Now rearrange all of the letters to create a new word.
+Replace the last letter of that word with a specific consonant.
 This word is a place that was important to your time in San Francisco.
 -  Give your answer as one word, no caps, in the form Answer=""